aziz/SublimeANSI/README.md

 ## Installation

 You can install via [Sublime Package Control](http://wbond.net/sublime_packages/package_control)
-Or you can clone this repo into your SublimeText Packages directory and rename it to `ANSI`
+Or you can clone this repository into your SublimeText Packages directory and rename it to `ANSI`

 ## Usage